 The Producers Council is an invitation-only membership group of contemporary art patrons, collectors, and arts professionals who seek a deeper connection to the New Museum’s program and exhibitions.
 Producers Council members benefit from a robust program designed exclusively for them by our renowned team of top curators, including the opportunity to participate in our acclaimed Art Study Tours.
 The Council provides critical support for New Museum Lobby Gallery exhibitions, a space serving as a dedicated platform for gifted early career artists.

 Recent Art Study Tours attended by Producers Council members have included a trip to the Venice Biennale, dOCUMENTA, and the Münster Sculpture Project, as well as visits to Colombia, Scandinavia, Qatar, and the United Arab Emirates.
 Exhibitions supported by the Producers Council include “Elaine Cameron-Weir: viscera has questions about itself” and “Jonathas de Andrade: O Peixe,” both 2017, two notable exhibitions that reinforced our commitment to representing artists of all generations, genders, and geographies.

-For more information about the Producers Council, please contact Mariah Mazur, Major Gifts Officer, at (212) 219.1222 x260 or email@example.com.
+For more information about the Producers Council, please contact email@example.com.

-The Council for Artists’ Residencies and Research (CARR) provides essential support for the New Museum’s Department of Education and Public Engagement, which delivers innovative public programming for our diverse audiences of all ages, often with artist participation, to encourage greater access to contemporary culture.
+The Research And Residencies (R&R) Council provides essential support for the New Museum’s Department of Education and Public Engagement, which delivers innovative public programming for our diverse audiences of all ages, often with artist participation, to encourage greater access to contemporary culture.